StandardGiraffe/lighthouse-web-notes/Week_2/Day_3/lecture.md

 Juan's code used middleware "Morgan" to log the server's interactions.
 One line of code to set and listen.

+Used middleware "body-parser" to accept form data from POST and parse it into an object.
+Used middleware "method-override" to check for `_method=put` from the form in order to interpret it.
+(This is because forms are not able to send anything other than READ or POST through modern browsers.
+This is a workaround.)

 We worked through each point of the spec and set up the functionality matching the URL.